BRAHM, Aldridge, McDowell honored at 2020 Blowing Rock Chamber awards

 The Jerry Burns Ambassadorial Award, named after the longtime Blowing Rocket editor, was presented to Jim McDowell of Mountainaire Inn and Log Cabins.

-The “Volunteer of the Year” award went to David Trahan, who was honored for his contributions to Blowing Rock’s Art in the Park event in getting up at 5 a.m. to help set up for that day’s festivities and never missing a single time.
+The “Volunteer of the Year” award went to David Trahan, who was honored for his contributions to Blowing Rock’s Art in the Park event.
+Trahan was noted for getting up at 5 a.m. to help set up for each day’s festivities and never missing a single time.

-The “New Business of the Year” award went to The Horton Hotel and Rooftop Lounge, the award for “Outstanding Business Service” went to Hess & Hess, LLP, “Best Customer Service” was presented to The Best Cellar/Inn at Ragged Gardens, the award for “Service to the Community” went to Zika Rea of ZAP Fitness and the award for the best commercial renovations went to Chetola Resort.
+The “New Business of the Year” award went to The Horton Hotel and Rooftop Lounge in Boone, the award for “Outstanding Business Service” went to Hess & Hess, LLP, “Best Customer Service” was presented to The Best Cellar/Inn at Ragged Gardens, the award for “Service to the Community” went to Zika Rea of ZAP Endurance and the award for the best commercial renovations went to Chetola Resort.

-The awards ceremony highlighted the previous year’s accomplishments, including bringing in an estimated 47,000 visitors brought to the town for festival event, as well as donating in excess of $10,000 in festival ticket sales to nonprofit members.
+The awards ceremony highlighted the previous year’s accomplishments, including bringing in an estimated 47,000 visitors to the town for festival events, as well as donating in excess of $10,000 in festival ticket sales to nonprofit members.

 (0) comments